rlaudenbach/Innovator-Data-Model-Graph-View/README.md

 8. Click **Import** in the top left corner.
 9. Close the Aras Package Import tool.

-#### Import if used with Innovator 11SP15
-Patches for it to run on 11SP15 are located in foldert "Import/Innovator Data Model Graph View - patch for 11SP15 (Methods)" of this soluton

-Open Aras Package Import tool again and login as "root"

-10. Enter the path to the 'Import\Innovator Data Model Graph View - patch for 11SP15 (Methods)\imports.mf' file into the Manifest File field.
-11. Select all packages in the Available for Import field.
-12. Select Type = **Merge** and Mode = **Thorough Mode**.
-13. Click **Import** in the top left corner.
-14. Close the Aras Package Import tool.

 ### Post Import Steps
 none